 Objective Objective in practice - in terrestrial agriculture Objective in practice - in marine fisheries systems Enhancing ecosystem services to promote productivity Farming practices are selected to enhance underlying processes and ecosystem services that support long term productivity and minimise the need for external inputs.
 For example, practices to enhance soil nutrient cycling reduce the need for fertiliser inputs, measures to enhance natural predators reduce the need for chemical pest control.
 Fisheries management is designed so that fisheries stocks are renewed and replenished at greater than the rate at which they are fished.
 This includes ensuring habitat protection and maintaining biodiversity, which provide ecosystem services such as nutrient cycling and breeding grounds.
-In turn, healthy replenishment of fish stocks reduces fishing efforts and sustains and improves catch.
-Prioritise long-term productivity over short-term profit Agricultural systems adopt a long-term outlook , where resilience of production is prioritised over maximising short-term profit.
-This includes a shift away from practices which cause degradation of land in exchange for maximising short-term yield (e.g. monocultures, high input use), towards diverse systems which build resilience.
-Fisheries systems adopt a long-term outlook to support long-term resilience of fish populations rather than short-term catch volume.
+In turn, healthy replenishment of fish stocks reduces fishing efforts and sustains and improves catch. long-term productivity of production is prioritised over maximising short-term profit which cause degradation of land in exchange for maximising short-term yield (e.g. monocultures, high input to support long-term resilience of populations rather than short-term volume.
+This includes appropriate management of fish stocks to managemen Fisheries systems adopt a long-term outlook to support long-term resilience of fish populations rather than short-term catch volume.
 This includes appropriate management of fish stocks to maintain stock and ecosystem health including fishing seasonally and adapting practices to reflect long term trends or external pressures, for example, using precautionary approaches or sustainable yield models.
 Adopt multi-year management cycles Production responds to ecological ebbs and flows across multi-year cycles, allowing time for rest periods in fields and grazing lands following periods of higher production.
-Crop cycles are managed over multi-year cycles , with crop rotations selected to enhance soil nutrient cycles and ecosystem health.
+Crop cycles are managed over multi-year cycles, with crop rotations selected to enhance soil nutrient cycles and ecosystem health.
 Production responds to ecological ebbs and flows across multi-year cycles, for example allowing rest periods in fisheries areas after periods of intensive fishing to allow stocks to recover.
-Fishing is managed over multi-year cycles , with target species and fishing patterns reflective of migration patterns or reproduction cycles which may fluctuate with oceanographic or climatic fluctuations.
-Improved livelihoods Farm systems and the broader farming sector are managed to ensure the resilience of farmer livelihoods .
+Fishing is managed over multi-year cycles, with target species and fishing patterns reflective of migration patterns or reproduction cycles which may fluctuate with oceanographic or climatic fluctuations.
+Improved livelihoods Farm systems and the broader farming sector are managed to ensure the resilience of farmer livelihoods.
 Any transition to resilient agricultural practices involves adequate incentive and rewards to farmers for the risks of transitioning practices (e.g. high capital costs, short term yield decline).
 Fisheries systems and the broader sector ensure the resilience of fisher livelihoods .
 Social justice, livelihoods and food security may be particularly relevant in small scale fisheries contexts.
 Fishers also need to receive adequate incentive and rewards to transition to sustainable fishing practices, covering short term risks and costs (see section 4.4).